mackthompson16/World-Order-Forecast/build_world_order/README.md

       finv_GDP, CA_USD, education, CINC,
       xconst, parcomp]
   - each row is a country-year
-    - each country only needs a row for years it has atleast 1 data point
+    - each row needs 4 metrics to be included in the clean_Data.csb
+    - if year > 2025 do not include (some include projections)
   - pass and linear interpolate between first and last point
 - Interpolate chat.csv file
 - Use `clean_data.csv` and `CHAT.csv` for the remaining steps.
-- no need to clean every run
+- no need to clean every

+### Clean geography:
+- Build clean_geography.csv
+  - includes [Country, abv, [indicator from each dataset], index] by year [1800: 2024]
+- Linear interpolate all data
+- Take Ag_land /= land_Area and forest_Area /= land_Area (%)
+- Fill to 1800 - 2024 (forward and back):
+  - Static forward/backfill land_area
+  - Linear Regression on the rest
+- Take norm() for all
+- index = avg(indicators)

 ## Metrics
 - Metrics.csv will include all countries & their calculate metrics (for training)
-  - [EDU, MIL, ECON,TRAD, RESV, FIN, INV, CMPT, INDEX]
+  - [EDU, MIL, ECON,TRAD, RESV, FIN, INV, CMPT, INDEX, GEOGRAPHY]
 - Do not include country-years that have no data (for sparsity)
 - Metrics that require multiple sources must have all available to be non-null
 - Forward-fill last available metric to 2024, max ten years.